JayO-1/system-design-101/README.md

 For a node to respond with 'yes', the candidate must have both a higher epoch number (signifying it's from a later generation) **and** the candidate's state must be the same as or further ahead than the node's local state.

+In either case, if the candidate has a higher epoch number the node's epoch number will be updated to mirror the candidates.
+This ensures that we maintain a distributed state of the latest generation/epoch number.

 ---

 Why this process works: